facebookresearch/narwhal/README.md

 ```

 ## Next Steps
-The next step is to read the paper [Bullshark]() (paper coming soon).
+The next step is to read the paper [Bullshark](https://arxiv.org/pdf/2201.05677.pdf).
 It is then recommended to have a look at the README files of the [worker](https://github.com/asonnino/narwhal/tree/bullshark/worker) and [primary](https://github.com/asonnino/narwhal/tree/bullshark/primary) crates.
 An additional resource to better understand the Bullshark consensus protocol is the paper [Narwhal and Tusk](https://arxiv.org/pdf/2105.11827.pdf) describing the main systems aspects behind this protocol.

 The README file of the [benchmark folder](https://github.com/asonnino/narwhal/tree/bullshark/benchmark) explains how to benchmark the codebase and read benchmarks' results.
 It also provides a step-by-step tutorial to run benchmarks on [Amazon Web Services (AWS)](https://aws.amazon.com) accross multiple data centers (WAN).